Wendo Kolosoy: 1950s

 The "Trio Bow" recording of "Akeyi Na Zandu" (1956) on the Ngoma record label.
 Wendo, Léon Bukasa and Manuel d'Oliveira, stars individually, were combined into this supergroup in 1955 by Nicolas Jéronimidis.

 Due to a dispute over his rights, Wendo was dismissed from the Ngoma label in 1953.
 In 1955, Wendo, along with two other singer/guitarists (Léon Bukasa and Manuel d'Oliveira) formed an all-star orchestra known as the "Trio BOW", recording new variations on the rumba and other dance music for Ngoma, with hits such as "Sango ya bana Ngoma", "Victoria apiki dalapo", "Bibi wangu Madeleine", "Yoka biso ban'Angola", and "Landa bango".

-Although he never achieved comparable international success similar to that of Papa Wemba or Zaïko Langa Langa, he played throughout Africa, Europe and the USA and is recognized as one of the fathers of modern African music and an elder statesman of Congolese rumba.
+Although he never achieved comparable international success similar to that of Papa Wemba or Zaïko Langa Langa, he played throughout Africa, Europe and the US and is recognized as one of the fathers of modern African music and an elder statesman of Congolese rumba.
 In reviewing the recent film on Wendo, a writer in the Kinshasa daily Le Potentiel wrote that "One cannot speak of modern music without evoking the name of Wendo Kolosoy".
 Congolese rumba musicians who have come after him have referred to the 1940s and 1950s as "Tango ya ba Wendo" ("The Era of Wendo" in Lingala).